 CBD, Sleep and the Endocannabinoid System

 Our nervous system is quite complex.
 Scientists agree that we still have more questions than answers when it comes to the way the nervous system regulates all the processes happening in our body.
-Sleep is one of them, and when it comes to sleep regulation with the help of CBD, some scientists also agree that it can be quite an option.
+Sleep is one of them, and when it comes to sleep regulation with the help of the best CBD for insomnia, some scientists also agree that it can be quite an option.
+But what’s the connection between CBD and insomnia?

-The further research results can also be a piece of evidence in favor of CBD for sleep potential.
+The further research results can also be a piece of evidence in favor of CBD for sleep potential, giving a positive still suggestive answer to the question does CBD oil help with insomnia.

 CBD for Sleep Studies Overview

-- 2018 research dwells on the CBD user experience analysis.
+- 2018 research on CBD oil and insomnia dwells on the CBD user experience analysis.
 During 1,056 medical sessions, 409 participants recorded their feelings, side effects, the severity of insomnia, and the type of cannabis used in a mobile application.
 The results showed that the severity of insomnia symptoms decreased by -4.5 points (on a scale of 0 to 10).

 - CBD helps to reduce the number of nighttime breakouts.
-To prove this, the participants of the study took 300 or 600 mg of CBD oil, which reduced cortisol levels.
+To prove this, the participants of the CBD insomnia study took 300 or 600 mg of CBD oil, which reduced cortisol levels.
+According to the study, such CBD dosage for insomnia may be considered safe and effective.

-- Other studies show that a dosage of 25 g helps reduce anxiety which is one of the causes of insomnia.
-A dosage of up to 175 mg increases the duration of sleep and may be the solution to how to beat poor night’s sleep.
+- Other studies on CBD oil dosage for insomnia show that a dosage of 25 g helps reduce anxiety which is one of the causes of insomnia.
+A dosage of up to 175 mg increases the duration of sleep.

 You are also welcome to discover how and when to take CBD for sleep to make it an as effective solution in your case as possible.